Environmental Protection Agency (EPA).

 The TCEQ has adequate enforcement authority for its existing programs under TWC sections 5.512, 7.002, 7.032, 7.051, 7.052, 7.101, 7.103 and 7.105—7.110.
 Under TWC section 7.002, the state has the authority to initiate an enforcement action to enforce the provisions of the Texas Water Code, the Texas Health and Safety Code within the commission's jurisdiction, and rules adopted under those provisions.
 Under TWC section 5.512, the TCEQ has specific authority to issue an emergency order concerning an activity of solid waste management under its commission's jurisdiction, even if that activity is not covered by a permit, if it finds that an emergency requiring immediate action to protect the public health and safety exists.

-EPA has preliminarily determined that this aspect of the Texas CCR permit Start Printed Page 78986program meets the standard for program approval.
+EPA determined that this aspect of the Texas CCR permit program meets the standard for program approval.

 5. Intervention in Civil Enforcement Proceedings